Publication date: 8 December 2020

 We noted this shift as early as 2009, in our article “Policy changes in the Restitutions Committee?” (in Dutch).
 In subsequent years, we have regularly come back to this issue, for example in “Kunstrecht (g)een vak apart?” in which we stated that this actually meant the more valuable the work of art, the less likely it was to be returned.
 Even in the case of involuntary loss of possession as a result of war.
 This was confirmed, among other things, by two decisions on paintings by Jan van Scorel (2013) and Wassily Kandinsky (2018).
 In both cases the weighing of interests was to the disadvantage of the heirs.

 Last Friday, we pointed out that even in the event of a binding advice it is not certain that a work of art will actually be returned.
-It still has to go through the procedure for alienation of works of art and can be designated as protected cultural property that may not leave the Netherlands.
+It still has to go through the procedure for alienation of works of art.
+In that procedure the minister can designate the work of art as protected cultural property that may not leave the Netherlands.
 On page 29 of its report, the evaluation committee rightly says that the designation procedure shall not be part of the restitution policy.

 The other recommendations of the evaluation committee mainly concern the resumption of research into the original owners of possible looted art and the improvement of the information on restitution policy.
 It is not only a question of establishing a helpdesk, but also of informing those concerned during the restitution procedure.